Learn why your PDFs are huge and how to shrink them fast—from compressing images to removing bloated fonts and unnecessary data.

 Compression reduces your file size by eliminating redundant data, re-encoding images, and optimizing content without compromising quality.
 You can compress your PDF file easily using Smallpdf’s Compress PDF tool.

-- Strong compression reduces the file size even further.
+- Strong compression reduces the file size even further—up to 75% reduction.

 Step 2: Use the Split PDF Tool